Profilerr

 He’s one of the greatest retired CS pro players known and revered by all old-school Counter-Strike fans.
 Robin Johansson is a 36-year-old gamer from Switzerland, well-renowned as one of the most successful members of the legendary Ninjas in Pyjamas.
 Fifflaren’s exceptional skills significantly contributed to the establishment of the team’s record-breaking 87-0 map win streak.
 Flifflaren also made significant contributions to the NiP’s victory at ESL One Cologne 2014.

 Considering these amazing achievements, it’s no wonder that Johansson managed to earn nearly $125k while working as a full-time CS player.
 It might seem like not such a big deal, but remember, Robin finished his career in 2014.
 Although this decision shocked many fans of this famous AWPer, it was still predictable.
 By the end of 2014, Fifflaren had the lowest rating among the team members of NiP, and his skills had deteriorated enough that the man decided to leave while still ahead.
+If he were still playing today, he would be one of the oldest CS2 pro players on the pro scene.

 Pimp